 When a school-aged child can’t focus on tasks or in school, parents may think their child has attention deficit hyperactivity disorder (ADHD).
 Difficulty concentrating on homework?
 Fidgeting and difficulty sitting still?
 An inability to make or maintain eye contact?

-These symptoms do match what most people understand about the common childhood behavior disorder.
+These symptoms do match what most people understand about the common neurodevelopmental disorder.
 Even many doctors might gravitate toward that diagnosis.
 Yet, ADHD might not be the only answer.

 ADHD is a common neurodevelopmental disorder often found in children.
-Approximately 9.4 percent of U.S. children between the ages of 4 and 17 are diagnosed with ADHD.
+Approximately 9.4 percent of U.S. children between the ages of 2 and 17 have been diagnosed with ADHD.

 There are three types of ADHD: